Edit: included homing switch information in section, "Updated Filament Sensors" .

 With this in mind, we made a small change to update the internal face of your Palette 2, upgrading all of the LED’s on the filament sensors to white.

-Additionally, we made a modification to the placement of the physical switch on the board, helping prolong the life of the sensor.
+Additionally, we made a modification to the placement of the homing switch on the board, helping prolong the life of the sensor.

 This gives a fresh and new look to the inside of your product, especially important since we’ve been told many of our customers run their Palette 2 and 2 Pro’s with the lids off.